 We get it.
 Your staff are too busy to take days off work to do training.
 As an HR Professional or Manager, you know the value in people development, but finding the time is the biggest challenge.

 So how do you find training activities that are short, yet highly impactful?

 Here at Shaping Change, we have done the work for you.
-Our "Lunch & Learn" style sessions bring topics that can be easily delivered in 90 minutes, at your site.
+Our "Lunch & Learn" style sessions bring topics that can be easily delivered via the Zoom platform.